 Now the second problem arises.
 How do you get all these versions into your advertising channels and distributed?

 To tackle that problem, you need to have integrations with the most commonly used advertising channels, such as Facebook/Instagram, YouTube, Google Ads and Google DV360 to smooth out these processes.
 You still need to set up your campaign as you would with a banner, but instead of uploading one dynamic creative, you upload a ton of different versions into a specific ad set / ad group and let the distribution channels do the optimization for you.

 Want more control?
 You can always set-up multiple target audiences (ad sets / ad groups) manually or by using power features like uploading excels (for Facebook) or Structured Data Files (SDFs) for Google.
-We’ve also created some guides for that to get you underway.

 - The limitations of Dynamic Creative Optimization and how to surpass them.

 - Whenever a video is used in a banner, DCO concepts apply.
 In a dynamic banner, you could change elements of the video like text, price, product, or even the background video.

 - However, almost all major (social) advertising platforms don’t allow dynamic video banners on their platform.

 - With video quickly taking over banners and text as the dominant advertising format, you can work around these problems with a tool such as the one we offer here at Storyteq.